khaors/geocompr/main.md

 3. Geocomputation methods
 4. Advanced applications

-Currently the focus is on Part 2, which we aim to be complete by December.
+Currently the focus is on Part 2, which we aim to be complete by February.
 New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr).
 Currently the build is: